ChaisRobinson/SBA-7/README.md

 CSS: Used for styling the application.
 React Icons: A library for adding icons to the application.

-Approach
+Approach:

 The application follows a component-based architecture, where each component represents a specific part of the user interface.
 The main components are:

 App: The root component that sets up the routing and renders the Navbar, Homepage, ApiSearchBar, and Footer components.

 Navbar: A navigation bar component with links to the Homepage and ApiSearchBar components.

 Homepage: A component that displays a visually appealing parallax effect using the react-scroll-parallax library.

 ApiSearchBar: A component that allows users to search for images using the Unsplash API.
 It includes an input field, a search button, and a section to display the retrieved images.

 Footer: A footer component with additional information and social media links.

 The ApiSearchBar component handles the search functionality by making requests to the Unsplash API using the fetch API and updating the component state with the retrieved images.

 Live Site
-You can view the live site at https://chaisrobinson.github.io/SBA320/.
+You can view the live site at https://chaisrobinson.github.io/

-Usage Instructions
+Usage Instructions:

 Clone the repository to your local machine.
 Navigate to the project directory and install the dependencies by running npm install.